 Regina had raced through the regular season, finishing at 43-14-11, for 97 points.
-The Pats could play tough and didn't mind playing on the road -- as their 17-10-7 record away from home showed -- although they were the least-penalized team in the league.
+The Pats could play tough and didn't mind playing on the road, as their 17-10-7 record away from home showed.
+They were also the least-penalized team in the league.

 There were 7,382 fans in the Calgary Corral for the final on May 12.
 They watched the Quebec Remparts, on goals from Charles Constantin, Perreault and Locas, take a 3-0 lead before the first period was 12 minutes old.

 But Sobchuk promised some offence and then came through, scoring two goals and setting up another in the second period and adding another goal in the third as the Pats won 7-4.

 Trailing 3-1 after the first period, Turner walked into the dressing room prepared to try to fire up his boys.

 "Sobchuk got up and said, ‘You don't have to say a word',” Turner said.
 "He said, ‘We're going to win this game,' so I just turned around and walked out.
 They went out and played like gangbusters.”